 There are other Samatha groups in Cambridge for more experienced meditators and a Samatha Centre in Wales where residential courses are held.

 Classes in Cambridge

-There are at present two beginners’ classes in Cambridge, one in the town, at the Friends' Meeting House, Jesus Lane, and one in Cambridge University, in Clare College.
-There is no charge, but for the town group donations towards the cost of hiring the room are welcome.
+There are at present two beginners’ classes in Cambridge; one in Cambridge University, at Clare College and one in the town, at the Friends' Meeting House, Jesus Lane.
+There is no charge for the University class, but for the town group donations towards the cost of hiring the room are welcome.

 If you can be comfortable sitting on the floor, please bring a cushion and wear loose clothing.

 We offer 7 or 8 week courses which are introductions to meditation and mindfulness, and which lead on, for people who want to continue, to a regular weekly class.
 The introductory courses can also be used as stand-alone mindfulness courses teaching some basic skills and approaches that may help you cope better with stress and other difficulties.
 There are introductory courses each term and also over the summer.

 For details of all courses see CU Samatha Society.

 Friends Meeting House, 12 Jesus Lane, Cambridge CB5 8BA.
 Parking 2 mins away in Park Street carpark.

 The class introduces you to the basic Samatha technique of meditation practice based on attention to the breath.
 It has a number of structured stages to help gradually and gently train the mind.

 Instruction on the technique is given to the group and there will be the chance for questions and group discussion as part of each session.
 After the introductory session in the first week, there is also the opportunity in the following weeks to discuss how the practice is going with the teacher on a one-to-one basis after the class.